How to remember what you study?

 | 3rd | 7 days after 2nd review | Tests whether it's moving to long-term storage |

-| 4th | 14 days after 3rd review | Spaced far enough to require genuine recall effort |
+| 4th | 14 days after 3rd review | Spaced far enough that recall takes real effort |

 | 5th | 30 days after 4th review | If you remember it now, you'll remember it for months |